shaundekok/rainpoint/README.md

-# Rainpoint API Node-Red Flow - Broken due to change in payload from the API
+# Rainpoint API Node-Red Flow
 Thank you to https://github.com/Remboooo for making this possible

 This Project is intended for someone with existing Home Assistant / Node-Red Experience